spicybung/ODFF/README.md

 # ODFF

-**ODFF** is an open source model conversion program for SAMP.
+**ODFF** is an open source model conversion program for SAMP/OMP.
 That is, it will attach the proper SAMP collision to an object or object group of your choice, allowing it to display and be used correctly in SA-MP/open.mp.

 ### How It Works